jsherman212/xnuspy/README.md

 While writing replacement functions, it was easy to forget that I was writing kernel code.
 Here's a couple things to keep in mind when you're writing hooks:

-- *You cannot execute any code that lives outside your program's `__TEXT` segment*.
+- *You cannot execute any userspace code that lives outside your program's `__TEXT` segment*.
 You will panic if, for example, you accidentally call `printf` instead of `kprintf`.
 You need to re-implement any libc function you wish to call.
 - *Many macros commonly used in userspace code are unsafe for the kernel.* For example, `PAGE_SIZE` expands to `vm_page_size`, not a constant.
 You need to